aiguy110/mj_pdf_reader/README.md

 I made several modifications and fixes to the UI, UX and functionality, and called the new version MJ PDF Reader.

-## Project status
-I made this mainly for myself, and I am happy with its current state.
-I don't think I will give it a lot of attention.
-The code could be written much more cleanly.

 ## MJ PDF Reader Features
 * Fast & smooth experience.
 * Minimalist & simple user interface.